Miele Triflex HX1 vs. Dyson V15 Detect

 1. Versatility

-Both products offer consumers different configuration options as a handheld and stick vacuum.
+Both products offer consumers different configuration options, such as handheld and stick vacuum.

-Miele offers more versatility in this aspect I discussed earlier and is better with its stick vacuum ergonomics in specific configurations.
+Miele offers more versatility in this aspect, as I discussed earlier, and is better with its stick vacuum ergonomics in specific configurations.

-But Dyson has better usability, especially in its handheld configuration because of the lighter body.
+But Dyson has better usability, especially in its handheld configuration, thanks to its lighter body.

 2. High-End Agitation (on Carpets)